I have always wondered what a visit to Vietnam would be like.

 Never would I have thought that this place would change my life and give me such a new sense of appreciation for a destination.
-Appreciation for history, culture and spectacular food!!
+Appreciation for history, culture, and spectacular food!!

 All the recommendations you find will usually point to the same places.
-Places, where other travellers have already walked,, stood or snapped selfies.
+Places, where other travelers have already walked, stood, or snapped selfies.

-Please, do not deter from checking out the usual places to visit in Hanoi, because they are all amazing and each Hanoi attraction has its own story to tell you.
+Please, do not deter from checking out the usual places to visit in Hanoi, because they are all amazing, and each Hanoi attraction has its own story to tell you.
 They will leave you feeling enriched, excited, and satisfied.

-Top 5 ‘Must-See' Tourist Hanoi Attractions!!
+Top 5 ‘Must-See’ Hanoi Tourist Attractions

 1. Hanoi Old Quarter Beer Corner